Joe Hastings (American football)

-Joe Hastings (born May 5, 1987) is a former American football wide receiver.
-He was signed by the San Francisco 49ers as an undrafted free agent in 2011.
-He played college football at Washburn.
+Joe Hastings (born May 5, 1987) is an American former professional football player who was a wide receiver in the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Washburn Ichabods and was signed by the 49ers as an undrafted free agent in 2011.

 Playing career

-San Francisco 49ers (2011−2012)
+San Francisco 49ers (first stint)

-Hastings was signed by the San Francisco 49ers as an undrafted free agent following the 2011 NFL Draft on July 27, 2011.
+Hastings was signed by the San Francisco 49ers as an undrafted free agent following the 2011 NFL draft on July 27, 2011.
 He was released following training camp and was signed to the 49ers practice squad on September 4.
 He was promoted to the active roster for several games late in the season.

 In 2012, he was cut by the 49ers after an injury limited his role in training camp.

-Sacramento Mountain Lions (2012)
+Sacramento Mountain Lions

 Hastings signed with the UFL's Sacramento Mountain Lions.

-San Francisco 49ers (2013)
+San Francisco 49ers (second stint)

 In 2013, he once again signed with the 49ers.
 He was released on June 4, 2013, in order to make room on the roster for Kassim Osgood, he was then picked up by the Miami Dolphins.

-Miami Dolphins (2013)
+Miami Dolphins

 On June 13, 2013, Hastings was signed by the Miami Dolphins.
 On July 8, 2013, the Dolphins placed Hastings on the reserve/retired list.
 He retired from professional football the next day.